By Allison Archambault, Rachel McManus, and Madison Sturgess

 This article is an update of our original 2015 blog by the same name.

 EarthSpark International is pleased to announce that our commitment to Feminist Electrification was awarded the Momentum for Change Lighthouse Activity Award by the United Nations Framework Convention on Climate Change!
-The EarthSpark team will be at the UN Climate Conference in December working to promote how climate justice and gender justice are inextricably linked.
+Wendy and Allison from the EarthSpark team were at the UN Climate Conference in December receiving the award and working to promote how climate justice and gender justice are inextricably linked.

 The arrival of electricity service in a town signals a significant moment of technical, social, and economic change.
 Residents put away their candles and kerosene lamps and – for the first time - flip switches for electric lighting.
 People charge phones in their own homes and launch businesses to charge phones of people living beyond the new grid.
 Small appliances like radios and DVD players which had previously been impossible or cumbersome to operate – requiring a battery to be charged and transported or the repeated purchase of non-rechargeable batteries – become more commonplace, and, depending on the level of electricity service available, new opportunities in home appliances, refrigeration, and mechanized labor may emerge.